Alec10111/food-recipe-api/README.md

 }
 ```
 - retrieving a user
-- list all users (only displays id and username)
+- list all users
 - retrieving current user

 ### Auth
 In order to access all the endpoints in the project you will need to login.
-You can do it directly in the docs page clicking the 'Authorize' button and entering correct username and password for an existing user
+The protected endpoints appear with a lock icon on the docs page.
+You can login directly in the docs page clicking the 'Authorize' button and entering correct username and password for an existing user, allowing usage of the protected endpoints.
-- Get request for recipes (list and retrieve) can be accessed without login.